-- 7.12 Failing to act on and refer the early signs of abuse and neglect; - 7.13 Poor record keeping; - 7.14 Failing to listen to the views of the child; - 7.15 Failing to re-assess concerns when situations do not improve; - 7.16 Not sharing information with the right people within and between agencies; - 7.17 Sharing information too slowly; and - 7.18 A lack of challenge to those who appear not to be taking action.
+- 7.11.8 Failing to act on and refer the early signs of abuse and neglect; - 7.11.9 Poor record keeping; - 7.11.10 Failing to listen to the views of the child; - 7.11.11 Failing to re-assess concerns when situations do not improve; - 7.11.12 Not sharing information with the right people within and between agencies; - 7.11.13 Sharing information too slowly; and - 7.11.14 A lack of challenge to those who appear not to be taking action.

-8. Supporting Staff
+8. Supporting Colleagues

-- We recognise that staff becoming involved with a child who has suffered harm, or appears to be likely to suffer harm, could find the situation stressful and upsetting. - We will support such staff by providing an opportunity to talk through their anxieties with the DSL and to seek further support if necessary.
-This could be provided by the Head or another trusted colleague, Occupational Health, and/or a representative of a professional body, Employee Assistance Programme (PAM) or trade union, as appropriate. - In consultation with all staff, we have adopted a Code of Conduct for staff working in our school.
-This forms part of staff induction and is in the staff handbook.
-All staff know how to access the Code of Conduct to refer to it.
-It is situated under Policies on the VLE and staff are sent an e-copy. - All staff are required to sign that they have read, understood and agree to comply with the agreed standards of practice set out in the staff Code of Conduct.
+- We recognise that colleagues becoming involved with a child who has suffered harm, or appears to be likely to suffer harm, could find the situation stressful and upsetting. - We will support such colleagues by providing an opportunity to talk through their anxieties with the DSL and to seek further support if necessary.
+This could be provided by the Head or another trusted colleague, Occupational Health, and/or a representative of a professional body, Employee Assistance Programme (PAM) or trade union, as appropriate. - In consultation with all colleagues, we have adopted a Code of Conduct for colleagues working in our school.
+This forms part of colleagues' induction and is in the colleagues handbook.
+All colleagues know how to access the Code of Conduct to refer to it.
+It is situated under Policies on the Stowe Central and colleagues are sent an e-copy. - All colleagues are required to sign that they have read, understood and agree to comply with the agreed standards of practice set out in the colleagues Code of Conduct.

-9. Allegations against staff and volunteers (including Governors)
+9. Allegations against colleagues and volunteers (including Governors)

-- 9.1 All school staff and volunteers must take care not to place themselves in a vulnerable position with a child.
+- All school colleagues and volunteers must take care not to place themselves in a vulnerable position with a child.
 It is always advisable for interviews or work with individual children or parents/carers to be conducted in view of other adults (See also section 7 above).
-There must be no 1:1 contact between staff and pupils which is not "open to the casual observer". - We understand that a pupil may make an allegation against a member of staff or volunteer.
-If such an allegation is made, the member of staff notified of the allegation will immediately inform the Head or the most senior teacher, if the Head is not present. - 9.3 The Head on all such occasions must immediately discuss the content of the allegation with the Local Authority Designated Officer (LADO).
-The purpose of an initial discussion is for the LADO and the Case Manager to consider the nature, content and context of the allegation and agree a course of action.
+There must be no 1:1 contact between colleagues and pupils which is not "open to the casual observer". - We understand that a pupil may make an allegation against a colleague or volunteer.
+If such an allegation is made, the colleague notified of the allegation will immediately inform the Head or the